jatadi/jatadi/README.md

 **Trinity College**, Hartford, CT
 Bachelor of Science in Computer Science, May 2025
 GPA: 3.8/4
+Magna cum laude, with honors in Computer Science

 *Winner of Travelers 2025 Best Senior Project Award*